Large-Format Printing for Restaurants and Bars

 The average viewer spends only a few seconds reviewing outdoor advertisements.
 For large-format graphics placed near roads to attract drivers, viewing times are further complicated.

-As an industry rule of thumb, graphics designers advise sticking to six words or less on outdoor signage and visual graphics.
+As an industry rule of thumb, graphics designers advise sticking to four to eight words on outdoor signage and visual graphics.
 Indoor restaurant murals, decals and messages can, however, run longer if they remain consistent with the overall atmosphere.

 7. Stay On Brand